ikadgzl/custom-blockchain/README.md

 # How to run the project?

-1.first npm install to install the dependencies, such as express.
+1.first npm install to install the dependencies, such as express.<br>
-2.inside the separate terminals, follow the command in package.json -> scripts to create separate network nodes.
+2.inside the separate terminals, follow the command in package.json -> scripts to create separate network nodes.<br>
 3.test the end points.